path-planning-code/llm-uav-initialization/README.md

-# LLM-Enhanced UAV Path Planning Initialization
+# LLM-Enhanced Initial Waypoint Generation for 3D Multi-UAV Path Planning

+> This is an anonymous repository for double-blind peer review.
+The official version with full author information will be released upon paper acceptance.

-This project presents an implementation of large language model (LLM) powered intelligent initial population generation for 3D multi-UAV path planning, accessed via the OpenRouter API.
-It includes complete prompt templates, LLM invocation encapsulation, and response parsing logic, and can be directly integrated into related research or engineering projects.
+This repository provides the reference implementation of the LLM-enhanced terrain-aware initial population generation method described in Section IV-A of the submitted paper.
+The pipeline is accessed via the OpenRouter API, with complete prompt templates, LLM invocation encapsulation, and response parsing logic, which can be directly integrated into related research or engineering projects.

 ## Features
 - Support for multiple LLM backends (GPT-4o, Claude, Llama, etc.) via OpenRouter